CDCgov/prime-reportstream/prime-router/docs/design/design/topic.md

 queue is shared between the covid pipeline and the universal pipeline so the topic is checked to see which batching function to use.

-**TODO: this [usage](https://github.com/CDCgov/prime-reportstream/blob/ce91d6748aae94c5ab7c4cfc27da11c6d189521c/prime-router/src/main/kotlin/azure/BatchFunction.kt#L129) could be removed by creating a dedicated queue and step for the universal pipeline.**
+**TODO [#11443](https://app.zenhub.com/workspaces/platform-6182b02547c1130010f459db/issues/gh/cdcgov/prime-reportstream/11443): this [usage](https://github.com/CDCgov/prime-reportstream/blob/ce91d6748aae94c5ab7c4cfc27da11c6d189521c/prime-router/src/main/kotlin/azure/BatchFunction.kt#L129) could be removed by creating a dedicated queue and step for the universal pipeline.**

 ### Reporting